An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 There is a deep history behind every artifact.
 Museum curators want to engage the audience in the artifacts to attract a wider population and acquainting them with the history and culture.

-To develop an AR application for the Museum, we needed to know the challenges that might become a hindrance in the design process.
-We identified following contraints
+To develop an AR application for the Museum, we needed to know the challenges that might hinder in the design process.
+We identified following constraints

 Limited Space in the Museum